 Physical Exam and Blood Test

-- Pain or other symptoms that awaken you in the middle of the night from sleep
+- Pain or other symptoms that awaken you in the middle of the night.

 IBS Treatment at Johns Hopkins

-The goal of treatment for IBS is to provide relief from your symptoms.
+The goal of treatment for IBS is to provide relief.
 Your exact course of treatment will depend on the type and severity of your symptoms.
 Learn more about irritable bowel syndrome treatment at Johns Hopkins.